Automated Few-shot Classification with Instruction-Finetuned Language Models: Abstract

 \section{Abstract}

 A particularly successful class of approaches for few-shot learning combines language models with \emph{prompts} -- hand-crafted task descriptions that complement data samples.
 However, designing prompts by hand for each task commonly requires domain knowledge and substantial guesswork.
-We observe, in the context of classification tasks, that \emph{instruction finetuned} language models exhibit remarkable prompt robustness, and we subsequently propose a simple method to eliminate the need for handcrafted prompts, named AuT-Few.
+We observe, in the context of classification tasks, that \emph{instruction finetuned} language models are remarkably robust towards some dimensions of a prompt's design.
+We subsequently propose a simple method to eliminate the need for handcrafted prompts, named AuT-Few.
 This approach consists of (i) a prompt retrieval module that selects suitable task instructions from the instruction-tuning knowledge base, and (ii) the generation of two distinct, semantically meaningful, class descriptions and a selection mechanism via cross-validation.
 Over $12$ datasets, spanning $8$ classification tasks, we show that AuT-Few outperforms current state-of-the-art few-shot learning methods.
 Moreover, AuT-Few is the best ranking method across datasets on the RAFT few-shot benchmark.
 Notably, these results are achieved without task-specific handcrafted prompts on unseen tasks.